Johno-ACSLive/ACS-Messaging/README.md

 ## History

-8 years ago I found a library written by [jmcilhinney](http://www.vbforums.com/member.php?58941-jmcilhinney) who released a project [here](http://www.vbforums.com/showthread.php?587341-VB2008-NET-3-5-Asynchronous-TcpListener-amp-TcpClient).
+In 2010 I found a library written by [jmcilhinney](http://www.vbforums.com/member.php?58941-jmcilhinney) who released a project [here](http://www.vbforums.com/showthread.php?587341-VB2008-NET-3-5-Asynchronous-TcpListener-amp-TcpClient).
 It was a great library to learn async networking in VB.NET.
 My immediate need was binary data, not text.

+Various updates were made, such as:
-The first update was to support binary data for use in all kinds of applications.
-After that change, a .NET framework version upgrade meant I could update the async methods from using callback methods to using the async/await keywords.
+* Support binary data for use in all kinds of applications.
+* Bump in .NET framework version meant I could switch from using callback methods to the async/await keywords.

-Finally, I added support for encryption a couple of years ago (TLS1.2 is forced if secure communications are enabled).
-In order support migration to .NET Core / Standard, C# was needed due to VB.NET always lagging behind in terms of support from new/updated frameworks etc.
+* Added support for encryption (TLS1.2 is forced if secure communications are enabled).
+* Migration from VB.NET to C# (to migrate to .NET Core / Standard, C# was needed as VB.NET consistently lagged behind in terms of support in new version of .NET etc.).

-The final change made in 2016 was from VB.NET to C#.
-Since that time I have not made any further changes to the library as it works very well and is quite performant.
-There were probably other bug fixes and small improvements here and there that I have forgotten to mention.

-Update (2019-05-26): Project has been converted to .NET Standard version 2.

 ## Getting Started

 TODO: Add documentation on library usage.

-Very rough info to get you started, the library has intellisense support and should provide a lot of details + the library is very simple to use.
-I have provided some sample code below to initialise the library.
-I'll add proper doco's with full examples once I get time.
+Very rough info to get you started, the library has intellisense support and should provide a lot of details as well as the library being very simple to use.
+Basic sample code below as well as sample server and client projects.

 Server Init:
 ```c#